heileman/UA-Analytics/Program-Opporunity/BubbleChart-Tool/README.md

 ## Visualization
 * The bubble chart starts with a big bubble for the entire univeristy, when the bubble is clicked, it splits into multiple smaller bubbles.
 Each splited bubble is a child program.
 For example, if the university bubble is clicked, it splits into bubbles representing colleges.
-If a college bubble is clicled, it splits to department bubbles.
+If a college bubble is clicled, it splits to department bubbles, etc. Majors(Plan Decriptions) are the smallest bubbles.

+* There are two radio buttons on the right for choosing between `Current Demand` and `Future Demand` options.
+The default option is `Current Demand`.

-* The radian(size) of the bubble is represented the program's enrollment, the percentage of a program online and the projected demand for the program construct the x and y coordinates of the bubble.
+* The radian(size) of the bubble is represented the program's enrollment, the percentage of a program online and the demand(Billion $) for the program construct the x and y coordinates of the bubble.
 Colleges are represented by different colors while the color for the university if Navy Blue.

-* (median of projected demand, 50) is the origin.
-The projected demand data is right skewed so median is a good measurement.
+* The point (median of the demand, 50%) is the origin.
+The demand data is right skewed so median is a good measurement for x-axis.

 ## Current Calculation of Percentage of Program Online
 * Percentage of program online for a department is computed by the number of online courses offered by a department divided by the total courses offered by the department(graduate and undergraduate degree are separate, if a course number > 500, it's a graduate course).
 The percentage for a college is the average of the percentages of all departments under this college.
 The percentage for the university is the average of the percentages of all colleges.